The Verdict

 Best occasion for Mayrig?

 Cast your vote in our community poll.
-We use reader consensus to refine occasion tagging quarterly.
+We use reader consensus to refine occasion tagging each quarter.